 Regular Tile Transitions vs. Irregular Tile Transitions

-The photo below is an example of irregular stagger.
-However random the staggered transitions may appear, we know that the layout was designed with care to maximize the creative potential of the installation.
+The photo below shows an irregular stagger.
+While appearing more random, we know the layout was designed with care to fit a creative vision.

 Staggeringly Beautiful Ceramic Tile